Frequently Asked Questions: Room Selection Process

 - are free of any sanctions from the Office of Residential Life and the Office of the Dean of Students -AND-

 - are a full-time matriculating day student.
-College of Advancing Studies students who are presently living on campus are not eligible to participate -AND-
+College of Advancing Studies students, students on a leave of absence, or other students who are not currently enrolled are not eligible to participate -AND-

 - are free of any outstanding obligations on their student account top